Laboratory

 Schreiber continues to advance the possibilities and use of holography within Fine Art.
 His latest works, Orders of Light, is a culmination of nearly 10 years of research into gratings and transmission, multi-step holography as a deep dive into previous work of artist Rudie Berkhout.
 He is also fine-tuning his 35mm optical mechanism for animated stereographic holography.
 The core of Schreiber’s work as a fine artist is based in this holography practice.
 His archive consists of hundreds of holograms spanning transmission and reflection holography on silver halide, photoresist on glass, silvered and shimmed to nickel.

 Schreiber Laboratory recently worked with Inaki Beguiristain on advanced improvements, along with the skills of Cody Boyce.
 The Lab produces fine art holography on a curated and invited basis.
-Current artists include Paul McCarthy, Ed Ruscha, and Deana Lawson.
+Current artists include Paul McCarthy, Ed Ruscha, Deana Lawson, and Sarah Meyohas.

 Light Experiments, Architecture and Design: